by Robin Gordon

 Arguments and fights broke out all over the hall and in the galleries.
 Some were for Nanny Scungebucket and others for Egbert, some for the traditions of New Zephyria and others for the fast life of ready-cooked pseudo-foods and cacophonous unmusic.

-Brother ssshall kill brother.
-Sssissster ssshall ssslaughter sssissster, and
+kill brother.
+Sssissster ssshall ssslaughter sssissster, and the lassst

 In vain King Egbert called on his people to stop, then again a figure burst through the struggling crowd and surged up the steps.
 It was the Archbishop, now in full robes.

 "Hear me!" he called from the dais.
 "This is no longer a matter for disputation.
 It is a question of theology.
 Each and everyone of you is responsible for his or her own soul.
 You cannot help or hinder anyone else.
 You cannot be helped or hindered by them.
 The choice is between life and death, between good and evil, between the service of God and that of the Devil.
 Who is your liege lord and sovereign?
 King Egbert of New Zephyria or Ruahine-nui Makutu, the Sorceress of Death?"